 The bug priority decides which bug should be fixed early and their order too.
 As soon as, high priority bug is resolved, it will move to the next level.

-Q71).
-Why you have chosen QA for your career?
+71).
+Why have you chosen QA for your career?

 I wanted to connect my career with development, so I decided to start with QA first.
 It can be a platform to become a successful developer with the right skills and knowledge.